PaulSolt/Portfolio/README.md

 ### YouTube

 I have over 14,000 subscribers on my iPhone app focused [YouTube channel](https://www.youtube.com/user/PaulSolt/featured?view_as=subscriber).
 I have hosted challenges, taught courses, and created focused tutorial videos based on common questions.

+### RIT

+At RIT I have taught iPhone app courses as an Adjunct Professor in the Interactive Games and Multimedia Department and the Computer Science Department.

+* Multi-platform Media App Dev Course IGME-340-01 (Spring 2018)
+* Mobile Computing 4005-785 (Fall 2012)

 ### iPhone Apps 101